Skip to main content

 Mentoring and changing how managers are selected.

-Make mentoring a part of business as usual
+Make mentoring a part of business as usual.

-Based on the fact that while only 10% of people have all of the characteristics of a great manager, many people have some or most of them.
+Based on the fact that while only 10% of people have all the characteristics of a great manager, many people have some or most of them.
 To make a potentially good manager into a great one it takes mentoring from the people already doing a great job and helping people develop the skills they need.
 But that’s not enough.
 To have better managers, you first have to realize that how managers are chosen in the first place might be the biggest problem of all.

-Not all great employees make great managers
+Not all great employees make great managers.

 There was a Dilbert cartoon from years ago where the best programmer in the department was promoted to manager.
-Since this is a cartoon the results, well, you can see for yourself (part one and part two).

 Leave a Reply